Search Self-play: Pushing the Frontier of Agent Capability without Supervision: Additional Experimental Results

 \paragraph{Takeaways.} The GRPO--GRPO pair is slightly more accurate than the default RF--GRPO but is by far the slowest and most resource-intensive configuration.
-For practical training budgets, the small accuracy gains do not justify the $\sim$6$\times$ increase in training time.
-Among all other configurations, the first one (RF--GRPO) achieves the best trade-off between effectiveness and efficiency and remains our default choice.
+For practical training budgets, the small accuracy gains do not justify the $\sim$6$\times$ increase in generation time.
+Among all other configurations, RF--GRPO achieves the best trade-off between effectiveness and efficiency and remains our default choice.